Commercial Architectural Design Services Across All 50 States

 Boutique Hotel — Austin, TX

 Full architectural design for a 60-room boutique hospitality property.
-TCG's design-build delivery compressed a typical 18-month design timeline to 11 months with integrated MEP engineering.
+Design-build compressed the schedule to 11 months from kickoff to certificate of occupancy.

 Medical Office Building — Houston, TX

-Designed a 32,000 SF multi-tenant medical office with imaging suites and ADA-compliant patient flow.
-Preconstruction support reduced change orders by 40%.
+32,000 SF multi-tenant MOB with imaging suites and ADA-compliant patient flow.
+Preconstruction reduced change orders by 40% through early MEP coordination.

 Food Production Facility — Midwest

-120,000 SF USDA-certified food processing plant with IMP walls, controlled environments, and FDA first-inspection approval.
-Full equipment procurement included.
+120,000 SF USDA-certified food processing plant with IMP envelope and FDA first-inspection approval on initial walk-through.

 Corporate Office Renovation — Denver, CO

-15,000 SF tenant improvement including open-plan workspace and branded reception.
-Design completed in 6 weeks.
-TCG served as general contractor and architect of record.
+15,000 SF tenant improvement designed in 6 weeks.
+TCG served as general contractor and architect of record under a single contract.

-Commercial architectural design must comply with national building codes, accessibility standards, fire codes, energy codes, and industry best practices.
-TCG's design team maintains active knowledge of the following governing bodies.
+Commercial architectural design must comply with national building codes, accessibility standards, fire and life safety codes, energy codes, and industry best practices.
+TCG’s architectural team is experienced across the full suite of regulatory frameworks that govern commercial buildings in the United States.

 AIA

-The American Institute of Architects establishes the standard contract documents (AIA A201, B101) and phase definitions (SD, DD, CD, CA) used across the industry.
-TCG's architectural contracts follow AIA standard forms.
+The American Institute of Architects establishes the standard contract documents and phase definitions used industry-wide.

 ICC / IBC

-The International Code Council publishes the International Building Code (IBC), the foundation for commercial building design in all 50 states, covering structural, fire safety, occupancy, and egress requirements.
+The International Code Council publishes the IBC — the foundation for commercial building design in nearly every U.S. jurisdiction.

 NFPA